 Louisiana law allows any sex offense case where DNA evidence is available to be prosecuted within three years of establishing the suspect's identity using DNA evidence.

-Also, if a person tries to "evade" (avoid) arrest or prosecution by fleeing or remaining outside the state, the law gives the prosecutor extra time to file charges.
+If a person tries to "evade" (avoid) arrest or prosecution by fleeing or remaining outside the state, the law gives the prosecutor extra time to file charges.
 In Louisiana, the statute of limitations doesn't run any time while the defendant is absent from the state.

 Statutes of limitations are confusing to say the least.
-Plus, the same conduct can be the basis for multiple criminal charges, meaning that more than one limitations period could apply.
+Plus, the same conduct can be the basis for multiple criminal charges, meaning that more than one limitation period could apply.
 Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.